awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-with-console.md

 ```

 **Note**
- You do not encode the `properties` map into a JSON string, as you must do when using the API Gateway REST API\.
+ You do not need to encode the `properties` map into a JSON string\.
 The API Gateway console stringifies the JSON object for you\.

 ![\[Edit documentation properties map for the API entity in the API Gateway console\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/document-api-entity-edit-properties-map-using-console.png)